PetrPhilipp/AvastTask/README.md

 ### Testing
 I have not included any tests for this project.
 This is because it actually does not have much to test.
 At this point we are mostly just passing data around.
-As for the one function "readNBytes(n)", it can only be given a number as specified by the submission (making the parseInt safe) and the path to the file is a constant, therefore we do not have to worry about that either.
+As for the one function "readNBytes(n)", it can only be given a number as specified by the submission (making the parseInt safe) and the path to the file is a constant, therefore we do not have to worry about not finding it.